 We believe in listening to and engaging stakeholders.
 Community input and involvement is an important part of our decision-making and we want to hear what you think about our initiatives.

 We brought these design options to the broader public during our third Citizen Planning Committee (CPC) workshop and our community open house held on June 25, 2019.
 The preferred option and original design are shown below.

-We will continue to gather more public feedback for the proposed Gold Bar parking lot and operations centre.
+We will continue to gather more public feedback for the proposed Gold Bar parking lot and operations center.
 The start of construction is currently planned for Fall 2019, with a completion date of Fall 2020.